elastic/kibana/src/core/server/server.api.md

 export interface LegacyRequest extends Request {
 }

-// @internal (undocumented)
-export interface LegacyServiceDiscoverPlugins {
+// @internal @deprecated (undocumented) export interface LegacyServiceDiscoverPlugins {
+    // Warning: (ae-forgotten-export) The symbol "LegacyPluginSpec" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     disabledPluginSpecs: LegacyPluginSpec[];
+    // Warning: (ae-forgotten-export) The symbol "Spec" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
-    navLinks: Array<Record<string, unknown>>;
+    navLinks: Spec[];
     // Warning: (ae-forgotten-export) The symbol "LegacyConfig" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
     pluginExtendedConfig: LegacyConfig;
-    // Warning: (ae-forgotten-export) The symbol "LegacyPluginSpec" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     pluginSpecs: LegacyPluginSpec[];
+    // Warning: (ae-forgotten-export) The symbol "Vars" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
-    settings: Record<string, any>;
+    settings: Vars;
-    // Warning: (ae-forgotten-export) The symbol "SavedObjectsLegacyUiExports" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "LegacyUiExports" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
-    uiExports: SavedObjectsLegacyUiExports;
+    uiExports: LegacyUiExports;
 }

 // @public @deprecated (undocumented) export interface LegacyServiceSetupDeps {
-    // Warning: (ae-forgotten-export) The symbol "InternalCoreSetup" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "LegacyCoreSetup" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
-    core: InternalCoreSetup & {
+    core: LegacyCoreSetup;
-        plugins: PluginsServiceSetup;
-        rendering: RenderingServiceSetup;
-    };
     // (undocumented)
-    plugins: Record<string, unknown>;
+    plugins: Spec;
 }

 // @public @deprecated (undocumented) export interface LegacyServiceStartDeps {
-    // Warning: (ae-forgotten-export) The symbol "InternalCoreStart" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "LegacyCoreStart" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)
-    core: InternalCoreStart & {
+    core: LegacyCoreStart;
-        plugins: PluginsServiceStart;
-    };
     // (undocumented)
-    plugins: Record<string, unknown>;
+    plugins: Spec;
 }

 // Warning: (ae-forgotten-export) The symbol "lifecycleResponseFactory" needs to be exported by the entry point index.d.ts